Anower77/Job-Portal/README.md

 # Job-Portal

 A job portal application designed to help users find job listings and apply for positions.
-This project utilizes a mix of HTML, CSS, SCSS, JavaScript, and Python.
-]

 ## Features

 - Browse job listings